aleshaleksey/fansys23/08-spell-list.md

 As a secondary action the caster may dismiss the flare, causing 1d4+[SUP] damage to a single target within 5ft.

-**Upcast**: For each extra MP dice the spell may last for an extra hour or the radius of bright and dim light increase each by 10ft.
+**Upcast**: For each extra MP die above 1 the spell may last for an extra hour or the radius of bright and dim light increase each by 10ft.

 ____
 ### Least Heal